 Supply list for painting a dresser:

-Having the paint and primer combined saves some work.
-Primer helps the paint stick evenly to the surface.
+Plus having the paint and primer combined in one can saves some work.
+(Primer helps the paint stick evenly to the surface.)

 1. Sand the dresser.